vaan2010/FaceAgeGenderRecognition/README.md

 + cvlib
 (https://github.com/arunponnusamy/cvlib)

+## Datasets
+If you wanna use your datasets to train on my model, please notice the following:
+1. This model is for age and gender recognition, so make sure your dataset can be labeled like:

 ## Simple Steps of Execution
 Insure you have already installed OpenVINO.
 + If you wanna use the model to inference your images